backupbrew/switchbrew/Internet Browser.md

 | 4     |                        | Unknown.
 Used by Lobby default default Arg initialization.                                                                      |

 Kind values for BootDisplayKind.
 Controls the background color while displaying the loading screen during applet boot.
+Also controls the BackgroundKind when value is non-zero.

 #### BackgroundKind